oddlama/nix-topology/README.md

      ];
    };
    ```
-5. Render your topology via `nix build .#topology.<current-system>.config.output`, the resulting directory will contain your finished svgs.
+5. Render your topology via `nix build .#topology.x86_64-linux.config.output`, the resulting directory will contain your finished svgs.
    Note that this can take a minute, depending on how many hosts you have defined.
 Evaluating many nixos configurations just takes some time,
    and the renderer sometimes struggles with handling bigger PNGs in a timely fashion.